Application of perturbation theory to finding vibrational frequencies of a spheroid: Numerical calculations

 \section{Numerical calculations}

 To test the validity of the perturbation theory approximation, we calculated the vibrations with the free boundary condition using the Rayleigh-Ritz approach as described in Ref.~\onlinecite{visscher}.
 It relies on the choice of products of powers of the Cartesian coordinates ($x^ly^mz^n$) as a basis for expansion of the displacement.
-This basis was modified for the rigid boundary condition to satisfy the vanishing displacement at the surface of the spheroid by using $x^ly^mz^n \times (1-\frac{x^2}{b^2}-\frac{y^2}{b^2}-\frac{z^2}{c^2})$ functions.
+We used $l+m+n \le 20$ in this work.
+No additional restrictions on the basis functions are needed in the case of free boundary conditions, because they emerge as natural boundary conditions from the variational formulation~\cite{visscher,sagan,gould}.
+This basis was modified for the rigid boundary conditions to satisfy the vanishing displacement at the surface of the spheroid by using $x^ly^mz^n \times (1-\frac{x^2}{b^2}-\frac{y^2}{b^2}-\frac{z^2}{c^2})$ functions.
 These are linear combinations of $x^{l'}y^{m'}z^{n'}$ functions.
 The integrals of products of the new basis functions over the volume of the spheroid can still be expressed analytically.
 These are the main ingredients of the numerical calculations.
 Therefore, the method is rather straightforward to implement and the benefits of the $x^ly^mz^n$ basis functions are maintained.

-We took advantage of the $x$, $y$ and $z$ symmetry planes as in Ref.~\onlinecite{saviot21} to speed up the calculations and to know the irreducible representation associated to each vibration.
+We took advantage of the $x$, $y$ and $z$ symmetry planes as in Ref.~\onlinecite{saviot21} to speed up the calculations and identify the irreducible representation associated with each vibration.
 The point group for a spheroid made of a material with isotropic elasticity is D\textsubscript{$\infty$h}.
 The calculations were performed for D\textsubscript{4h} because of the choice of Cartesian coordinates to express the basis functions.
 The spheroidal phonon mode with total angular momentum $j=2$ of the sphere splits into the A\textsubscript{1g}, E\textsubscript{1g} and E\textsubscript{2g} irreducible representation in D\textsubscript{$\infty$h} corresponding to $m=0$, $m=\pm1$ and $m=\pm2$ respectively.
 These correspond to A\textsubscript{1g}, E\textsubscript{g} and B\textsubscript{1g}+B\textsubscript{2g} in D\textsubscript{4h} respectively.
 The branches plotted in the following correspond to those of these irreducible representations which match the frequency of the spheroidal phonon mode with total angular momentum $j=2$ for the sphere.

 For the rigid boundary conditions, the parity of the basis functions is still governed by $l$, $m$ and $n$ which means that the symmetry considerations used for the free boundary conditions remain valid.